2000–01 Duke Blue Devils men's basketball team: Conference tournament

 Duke finished the regular season with a 26–4 record entering the ACC tournament as a No. 2 seed.
 In the tournament semifinals, they met Maryland for the third time this season.
-In another thrilling contest, after Maryland had rallied from a 14 point, second-half deficit, the Blue Devils defeated the Terrapins 84 to 82 when Nate James tipped in the game-winner with 1.3 seconds left to advance to the title game against North Carolina.
+In another thrilling contest, after Maryland had rallied from a 14-point, second-half deficit, the Blue Devils defeated the Terrapins 84 to 82 when Nate James tipped in the game-winner with 1.3 seconds left to advance to the title game against North Carolina.
 In the third game between Duke and UNC that season, the Blue Devils emerged victorious as ACC tournament champions by the score of 79 to 53 and received a No. 1 seed in the East Regional of the NCAA tournament.

 NCAA tournament

 The Blue Devils would travel the same path they took nine years ago when they claimed their last championship in 1992, from Greensboro to Philadelphia to Minneapolis, where they met Maryland for the fourth time that season, this time in the Final Four with a berth in the championship game at stake.
-Finding themselves down 17 to 39 with 6:57 to play in the first half and down 38 to 49 at Halftime, Duke went on to stage a comeback against the Terrapins and win 95–84 to advance to the championship game.
-Duke's 22-point deficit and 11-point Halftime deficit marked the largest comeback in Final Four history.
+Finding themselves down 39 to 17 with 6:57 to play in the first half and down 49 to 38 at Halftime, Duke went on to stage a comeback against the Terrapins and win 95–84 to advance to the championship game.
+Duke's 22-point deficit and 11-point Halftime deficit marked the largest comeback in Final Four history until 2022, when Kansas overcame a 15-point halftime deficit to defeat North Carolina in the National Championship Game.

 Facing fifth-ranked Arizona led by Gilbert Arenas and Richard Jefferson and coached by Lute Olson, who had lost his wife to cancer earlier during the season, Duke was able to stave off a comeback attempt in the second half and clinch the title by a final score of 82–72.
 With his third national championship, coach Mike Krzyzewski tied his mentor Bob Knight for third place behind Adolph Rupp (4) and John Wooden (10).
 Battier was named the NCAA basketball tournament Most Outstanding Player.